Cashew Butter Protein Balls

 - In a large bowl, stir the cashew butter and honey together.

 - Then, add the protein powder, oats, chia seeds, and flaxseed to the bowl and stir with a rubber spatula or wooden spoon.
-The mixture will be thick, so add 1 tablespoon of milk to thin it out if needed.
+The mixture will be thick, so add 1 tbsp of milk to thin it out if needed.
 NOTE: you want it to be thick, but you should easily be able to roll it into balls.

 - Use your hands to roll the mixture into 24 balls.
 Leave them as-is, or sprinkle with a bit of cinnamon and/or sea salt.